CryptoRichy/instagrambravebot/README.md

 This is a Instagram unfollow/follow bot which uses Selenium to automate its functions, with the Brave Browser.

 # Instructions
-1. The script will first need dependencies, so navigate to the directory and type "pip install -r requirements.txt"
+1. The script will first need dependencies, so navigate to the directory and using command prompt type:
+- pip install -r requirements.txt

 2. Usage:
 - python bot.py --follow